jinmmin/beanboat.github.io/_posts/2022-01-10-replication-and-consistency.md

 First, learn about CAP theorem.
 A good read is from [Coda](https://codahale.com/you-cant-sacrifice-partition-tolerance).

 ## Single-leader
 All writes are sent to the leader.
-Leaders send data changes to all of its followers as part of a ***replication log*** or ***change stream***.
+Leaders send data changes to all of its followers as part of a **replication log** or **change stream**.
 Followers take the log and apply the writes in the same order as they were processed on the leader.
 Good for read-heavy systems.

-> In practice, if you use synchronous replication on a database, it usually means that one of the followers is synchronous, and the others are asynchronous.

 Built-in feature in many relational databases, such as PostgreSQL, MySQL; and some non-relational databases, such as MongoDB.

 ### Set up new followers
 1. Take a consistent snapshot of the leader’s database without taking a lock on the entire database.
 Most databases have this feature, as it is also required for backups.